 Unusual Options Activity Insight: Globalstar

-Globalstar (AMEX:GSAT) shares experienced unusual options activity on Wednesday.
-The stock price moved down to $1.66 following the option alert.
+Globalstar (AMEX:GSAT) shares experienced unusual options activity on Friday.
+The stock price moved up to $1.69 following the option alert.

 - Option Type: SWEEP